 Due to its simple point-to-point topology, IO-Link is faster and easier to install than other monitoring and control approaches, including Ethernet.

 It allows for rapid troubleshooting at the commissioning stage that can be performed either locally or remotely.
 The detection and resolution of false sensor settings and other snagging issues are also much more straightforward to detect, isolate and resolve.

-Sensor detected excursions (beyond adjustable pre-set parameters) trigger alarms and can be quickly addressed before costly, unplanned interruptions to production or compromised quality of the products being made by the process become a risk.
+The sensor detected excursions (beyond adjustable pre-set parameters) trigger alarms and can be quickly addressed before costly, unplanned interruptions to production or compromised quality of the products being made by the process becomes a risk.